nasa/cumulus-process-py/README.md

 The Docker image is automatically built and pushed to Dockerhub when merging into master.
 To manually build this image for development:

-    $ docker-compose build -t
+    $ docker-compose build

 Which will create a local cumulus:base Docker image.

 	$ docker-compose run test

-This image is tagged as developmentseed/cumulus:base in Dockerhub, which can be retrieved without cloning this repository at all with:
+This image is tagged as developmentseed/cumulus:base in Dockerhub, which can be retrieved without cloning this repository with:

 	$ docker pull developmentseed/cumulus:base

-## Build a Cumulus Process Docker
+## Build a Cumulus Process Image

-The base image can be used to build a new process Docker for processing a new dataset (Collection).
+The base image can be used to build a new process image for processing a specific dataset (Collection).
 Use this template for creating a new Dockerfile:

 ```
 FROM developmentseed/cumulus:base